gauthma/LaTeX/docs/README.md

 }
 ~~~

-### Presention
+### Presentation

 This skeleton (`presentation.tex`) depends on the `projector` class, found [here](http://www.shoup.net/projector/).
 Installing it is described in the [TeX Trickery](#tex-trickery) section.
 Also, when displaying presentations, bold is often more emphasizing than italics.
 Thus, the `\emph` command is redefined to put the text in bold; for italics there is the `\iemph` command.

 ### Report

 For my longer notes, typically about some subject I am studying.
-As this can get rather large, there are two copies: one is the working copy, which might contain only some sections and/or chapters, and an unabridged copy, kept in a separeted folder, by default named `_UNABRIDGED`.
+As this can get rather large, there are two copies: one is the working copy, which might contain only some sections and/or chapters, and an unabridged copy, kept in a separated folder, by default named `_UNABRIDGED`.
 Whenever the working copy is compiled, so is the unabridged one --- but if compiling on the command line, a big warning is given, so you ignore the rest of the process and get to work on your document.
-If compiling the working document fails, the unabridged copy is not build, as there is no point in doing so.
+If compiling the working document fails, the unabridged copy is not built, as there is no point in doing so.

 ### Standalone